 TGax editor to make the following changes in 26.6.2.1: (24353)

-In an HE PPDU, a STA shall not add an A-MPDU subframe with the EOF field set to 1 and with the MPDU Length field set to 0 before an A-MPDU subframe with a nonzero MPDU Length field.
+In an HE PPDU, a STA shall not add an A-MPDU subframe with the EOF field equal to 1 and with the MPDU Length field equal to 0 before an A-MPDU subframe with a nonzero MPDU Length field.
+In an HE PPDU, a STA should add an A-MPDU subframe with the EOF field equal to 1 and with the MPDU Length field equal to 0 (i.e., EOF padding) immediately after the last A-MPDU subframe with a nonzero MPDU Length field.
+NOTE—While it is recommended that the STA adds EOF padding immediately after the last A-MPDU subframe with a nonzero Length field, the STA might still add non-EOF padding or not add any EOF padding at all.